 Corollary 3.2 (honest-verifier super-perfect ZK): Every set S that has a honest-verifier perfect ZK proof system has a honest-verifier super-perfect ZK proof system.
-All additional features asserted in Theorem 1 hold as well.7
+All additional features asserted in Theorem 1 hold as well.

-More importantly, applying Theorem 1 (or rather Construction 3.1) to the perfect zero-knowledge arguments of Naor et al. [19] (see also [10, Sec.
+More importantly, applying Theorem 1 to the perfect zero-knowledge arguments of Naor et al. [18] (see also [10, Sec.
 4.8.3]), we obtain:

-Corollary 3.3 (super-perfect ZK for \mathcal{NP}): Assuming the existence of (non-uniformly strong) one-way permutations, every set in \mathcal{NP} has a (black-box) super-perfect ZK argument system.8
+Corollary 3.3 (super-perfect ZK for \mathcal{NP}): Assuming the existence of (non-uniformly strong) oneway permutations, every set in \mathcal{NP} has a (black-box) super-perfect ZK argument system.

-As stated in the introduction, super-perfect ZK arguments (with perfect completeness) for \mathcal{NP} are implicit in [20] (see [21, Prop.
+As stated in the introduction, super-perfect ZK arguments (with perfect completeness) for \mathcal{NP} are implicit in [19] (see [20, Prop.
 4.2]), where they are only claimed to be perfect ZK.
-Their claim, which refers to the non-standard model of PPT (in which a machine can sample [n] uniformly at cost n), is conditioned on a seemingly stronger assumption (i.e., the existence of claw-free pairs of permutations), and is established using non-black-box simulators.
-Hence, Corollary 3.3 is incomparable to the corresponding results that can be derived from [20,21].
-On the one hand, it is stronger, since it uses the standard model of PPT, and provides black-box simulators, while relying on a seemingly weaker assumption.
-On the other hand, it is weaker, since it does not provide perfect completeness.
-Obtaining perfect completeness is the focus of Section 3.2.
+Their claim refers to the non-standard model of PPT, is conditioned on a seemingly stronger assumption (i.e., the existence of claw-free pairs of permutations), and is established using non-black-box simulators.
+Specifically, the perfect ZK feature of their argument system is demonstrated using Barak's (nonblack-box) simulation technique [3, 4], whereas such a demonstration actually yields a strict PPT simulator.
+This is the case because the simulation (constructed according to Barak's technique) amounts to executing the same protocol as the honest prover, while using the verifier's program as a NP-witness to a composed statement that the honest prover proves by using an NP-witness to the actual input.